 Seventh Grade Pre-Algebra is designed to help students transition from the concrete concepts of arithmetic to the abstract concepts of algebra and geometry.
 The course integrates these three areas while making connections to probability, statistics, and the use of technology.
 This course provides opportunities for students to individually and cooperatively visualize, discuss, and demonstrate mathematical concepts.

-In seventh grade, students independently and collaboratively learn in an integrated science course which introduces the principles of physical and life sciences and how they relate to each other.
+In seventh grade, students independently and collaboratively learn in an integrated science course that introduces the principles of physical and life sciences and how they relate to each other.
 Through traditional and project-based modalities, students learn about matter, motion and forces, cells and genetics, and the human body.
-Additionally, 21st century skills are emphasized, such as collaboration, critical thinking, communication, creativity, and technology proficiency.
+Additionally, key skills are emphasized, such as collaboration, critical thinking, communication, creativity, and technology proficiency.
 Students research, conduct experiments, collect, analyze, and synthesize information, create models, and communicate what they’ve learned.

-Seventh grade French develops basic understanding of grammar and vocabulary.
-Greater detail and competency are developed.
-The course explores the vocabulary associated with school and classroom, describing people, objects, life in the city and home interiors.
-Grammar includes learning the four main irregular verbs être, avoir, faire and aller.
-Regular –er verbs in the present tense.
+Seventh grade French develops basic understanding of grammar and vocabulary with emphasis on greater detail and competency.
+The course explores the vocabulary associated with school and classroom, describing people, objects, life in the city, and home interiors.
+Grammar includes learning the four main irregular verbs, être, avoir, faire, and aller.
+As well as regular –er verbs in the present tense.
 A more in-depth study of adjectives and prepositions is pursued.
-Cultural traditions are explored through skits, projects, and a field trip.
+Cultural traditions are explored through skits, and projects.

 Seventh grade German equally addresses listening comprehension, written skills, and oral skills.
-The curriculum includes: reviewing the sixth-grade curriculum; asking and telling what someone is doing; talking about interests, likes and dislikes; talking about school; sequencing events properly; weather, time increments; countries of Europe, languages; asking where someone is from and giving the same information; Germany and German culture.
+The curriculum includes: asking and telling what someone is doing; talking about interests, likes and dislikes; talking about school; sequencing events properly; weather, time increments; countries of Europe, languages; asking where someone is from and giving the same information; Germany and German culture.

-In seventh grade Spanish students begin to develop complex communication skills.
-The students learn how to use a variety of irregular verbs and stem-changing verbs.
-The verbs ser and estar receive particular emphasis, and students learn to write compositions using both properly.
+Students begin to develop complex communication skills.
+They learn how to use a variety of irregular verbs and stem-changing verbs.
+The verbs ser and estar receive particular emphasis, and students learn to write compositions using both verbs properly.